By Lee Rodriguez | Posted on February 28, 2018 6:08 PM

-Latin History for Morons concluded its run at Studio 54 after becoming the first straight play of the season to announce recoupment.
+Latin History for Morons Concluded its Run at Studio 54 After Becoming the First Straight Play of the Season to Announce Recoupment.

-This one-man show was directed by Tony Taccone, who has made a name for himself helming solo shows including Wishful Drinking (Carrie Fisher), and Bridge & Tunnel (Sarah Jones).
-Due to strong sales even in advance of opening, Latin History for Morons was extended for three weeks early on in the run, and upon closing, it had played 127 performances, including previews.
-While the show received mixed reviews, this polarizing effect did not lessen the audience appeal.
+This one-man show was directed by Tony Taccone, who has made a name for helming solo shows including Wishful Drinking (Carrie Fisher), and Bridge & Tunnel (Sarah Jones).
+Due to strong sales, Morons was extended for three weeks; upon closing, it had played 127 performances.
+The mixed reviews did not lessen audience appeal.
 Deadline and Access Atlanta loved the show, and AM NY and Newsday were more on the fence.
 The New York Times found him to be too “exaggerated,” but Deadline complimented him as an “incomparable mimic.”
-Nevertheless, the low running costs and high energy of Leguizamo’s zany performance allowed the show to recoup its investment and enter profits before the end of the run.
+The low running costs and high energy of Leguizamo’s zany performance allowed the show to recoup its investment and enter profits before closing.

 Uptick in Final Week of Box Office ReceiptsIn the week ending February 25, Morons brought in its highest weekly gross: $750,581, which represents 90.00% of its potential, an increase of $84,730.
 The preview week ending February 18, 2018 was also strong week, with a gross of $665,851, representing 79.84%, an increase of $170,853 from the week before that.
 When it became clear that Morons was closing soon, fans did flock to the theatre to catch John Leguizamo in action before it was too late.
 The show had already recouped at that time, so these weekly grosses, minus the running costs, were all profit.